 Students may enter the building at 8:15am when the doors are opened, and proceed to their classrooms.
 The tardy bell rings at 8:20am, Monday through Friday.
 There is no supervision on the playground for early arrivals so please plan for your children to arrive between 8:10 and 8:15 unless they are in the Extended Care Program.
 Two days of in-service are sponsored and required by the Archdiocesan Office of Education.
-The school calendar is scheduled to allow for 1,131 hours of instruction for children, grades 1-8 and a total of 180 instructional/contact days.
+The school calendar is scheduled to allow for 1,131 hours of instruction for children, grades 1 - 8 and a total of 180 instructional/contact days.

 Children may arrive prior to 8:10am if they are participating in school activities or riding in a carpool with students who are participating in such activities.
-Children should not come to school before 8:10am since children may arrive prior to 8:10am if they are participating in school activities or riding in a carpool with students who are participating in such activities.
 Children should not come to school before 8:10am since there is no supervision prior to that time.
-Children arriving before 8:10am or staying past 3:15pm and not participating in before- or after-school programs will be sent to the Extended Daycare; parents will be billed accordingly.
+Children arriving before 8:10am or staying past 3:15pm and not participating in before- or after-school programs will be sent to Extended Daycare; parents will be billed accordingly.
 On inclement weather mornings, students are invited inside the building and students will go to their assigned areas to sit quietly until the school bell rings.
 Students are not allowed to leave the grounds without being signed out by a parent or designee once they have arrived at school.